Southeast Bank: History

-In September 2022, Chattogram Money Loan Court issued an arrest warrant against the chairman of Nurjahan group for embezzling 2.68 billion taka from Southeast Bank Limited.
+In September 2022, Chattogram Money Loan Court issued an arrest warrant against the chairman of Nurjahan group for embezzling 2.68 billion taka from Southeast Bank PLC.

 Banking

 The Bank maintained a capital adequacy ratio at 11.46 percent as on December 31, 2011, against requirement of 10 percent set by Bangladesh Bank.
-Credit Rating Information and Services Limited (CRISL) rated the Bank AA- (Double A Minus) for the long term and ST-2 for the short term based on the financial statements of the Bank for the year 2010.
+Credit Rating Information and Services Limited (CRISL) rated the Bank AA− (Double A Minus) for the long term and ST-2 for the short term based on the financial statements of the Bank for the year 2010.
 Their rating for the long term remained valid up to June 1, 2012.
 The Credit Rating of the Bank for the year 2011 has been assigned to Credit Rating Information and services Limited (CRISL).

 Southeast Bank Ltd. made operating profits worth Tk 5.50 billion in 2012 against Tk 6.05 billion in 2011.

-Board of Directors
+Board of directors

 Charity

 Southeast Bank Foundation initiated a scholarship program for poor and meritorious student in 2009.
 The Foundation has, so far, distributed 827 scholarships to the secondary level students, while the number of scholarships to higher secondary level students stood at 1263.
 Since 2011, the program has been expanded to include graduation level students.
 On the occasion, scholarships were, for the first time, distributed to 75 students who are admitted at public universities, medical colleges, engineering universities and agricultural universities.
 In November 2022, the bank donated 75 thousand blankets to Prime Minister Sheikh Hasina's relief fund.

+Southeast Bank PLC has distributed special CSR fund among farmers for cultivation and purchasing agro-based machinery.